t-redactyl/blog/content/2015-12-16-installing-rjava-in-mac.md

 ## Setting up the JDK

 He had a look at the [CRAN documentation](https://cran.r-project.org/web/packages/rJava/rJava.pdf) for rJava and said, "Well, you need to install a JDK."
 I went to Google, found the latest version of the JDK (or Java Development Kit) and installed it (at the time of this post, this was version 1.8).
 After installing it, I tried running `install.packages("rJava")` in R again.
 It still didn't work.
 I went back to my boyfriend, and he told me I hadn't set Java home to point at where my JDK was stored.
 Oh.
-He opened up my [Fish](http://fishshell.com/) shell interpreter set the Java home using the following code.
+He opened up my [Fish](http://fishshell.com/) shell interpreter and set the Java home using the following code.

 ```shell
 /usr/libexec/java_home -v 1.8.0